-Oh baby, I love talking about socks as gifts because they seem so silly…but are appreciated beyond belief because they tend to feel like an indulgence even though we know they keep our feet happy.
+Oh baby, I love talking about running socks as gifts because they seem so silly…but are appreciated beyond belief.
+Because they tend to feel like an indulgence even though we know they keep our feet happy.

 Good Wipes ($10)

 We pilled these in our van during Ragnar and now nearly all of us travel with them in our purses, bags and to the trails!
 It’s a quick way to clean off, without feeling sticky or leaving any kind of residue on the skin…no more stink on the drive home from your adventures!

 Talk about a small gift that packs a punch!
 The Nexfinity One Paracord is worn just like a normal bracelet, but can be used to start a fire, has a whistle, a compass, small tools and an SOS LED light.

 Bear Bell ($3)

 A friend of mine picked one of these up and I thought it was genius.
-This little bell has a magnetic strip at the bottom, so instead of being like a cat tinkling around it holds the ball of the bell in place to stop the ringing while you run.
+This little bell has a magnetic strip at the bottom.
+So instead of being like a cat tinkling around it holds the ball of the bell in place to stop the ringing while you run.